lqnoei/Signaloid_templatefor_C/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.png#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/signaloid/Signaloid-Demo-General-C#gh-light-mode-only)

 # Gaussian Elimitation Algorithm
 Gaussian elimitaiton is a method for solving linear equations $Ax=b$ where $x,b$ are two $n$-dimensional vectors and $A$ is a $n\times n$ matrix.
-When considerating it in programming, we abbrievate the matrix $A$ and the vector $b$ into a matrix $M$ with indices $n\times (n+1)$.
+When considerating it in programming, we abbreviate the matrix $A$ and the vector $b$ into a matrix $M$ with indices $n\times (n+1)$.
 After applying the gaussian elimitation, we will first get a reduced upper triangular matrix after elementary operations to rows of $M^{* }$, and the solution $x$ of the system by solving directly the reduced matrix.

-To see the accuracy of the results obtained by C0 processor, we can actually compare it with a matrix with certain data.
-A brief statement of the observation is that: the reduced upper triangular matrix of uncertain matrix is very near to the true reduced matrix once the inputs data have the expectations which are near to the true data; however, the solution of equations depends on the distribution of inputs data.
+To see the accuracy of the results obtained by C0 processor, we can actually compare them with a matrix with certain data.
+A brief statement of the observation is that: the reduced upper triangular matrix of uncertain matrix is very near to the true reduced matrix once the inputs data have the expectations which are near to the true data; however, the accuracy of solutions depends on the distribution of inputs data.

 In other words, in order to get a relatively accurate result, it's needed to restrict the expectation and variance of input data: the expectation should be near to the true data and the variance should be relatively low.
 ## Specific Algorithm of Gaussian Elimitation
 ### Obtaining the Reduced Upper Triangular Matrix
-1. Keeping the first row $M_{1}$ unchanged, then calculate the multipiliers $s_{i}$ of other $n-1$ rows such that the first element of each row becomes zero when we do elementary operation $M_{i}-s_{i}\times M_{1}$.
+1. Keeping the first row $M_{1}$ unchanged, then calculate the multipiliers $s_{i}$ of other $n-1$ rows such that the first element of each row becomes zero after doing elementary operations $M_{i}-s_{i}\times M_{1}$.
-2. Starting again form the second row where the first element has already been reduced to zero, then calculate the multipiliers $s_{j}$ of other $n-2$ rows such that the second elements of the $n-2$ rows become zero after we do elementary operations as before.
+2. Starting again form the second row where the first element has already been reduced to zero, then calculate the multipiliers $s_{j}$ of other $n-2$ rows such that the second elements of the other $n-2$ rows become zero after doing elementary operations as before.
-3. Iterate the above procedures until all the elements below diagnal elements are zero.
+3. Iterate the above procedures until all the elements below diagonal elements are zero.

 ### Getting the Solution by Operating Directly on the Reduced Matrix